 There are many historic scrolled parchments in collections that are extremely delicate due to age as well as to damage caused by fire, water, etc. This project uses high resolution X-ray microtomography to obtain a 3D scan of such documents, and then performs "virtual unrolling" so that the documents can be read without actually physically unrolling them which would cause further damage.

 There are many technical challenges, such as the segmentation of the data into foreground (parchment and ink) and background (air, parchment container, etc), as well as the unrolling and visualisation of the layers.
-Some technical details are available in the journal and conference paper below, although the computation pipeline is continuing to develop.
+Some technical details are available in the papers below, although the computation pipeline is continuing to develop.

-A more recent result was showcased on the One Show on BBC One in 2013.
+Our earlier work was covered by the One Show on BBC One

 The scroll could only be unrolled a few lines, as shown below